 Survey data suggests that the majority of people would prefer to die at home, with few wishing to die in hospital.
-The proportion of deaths that occur in a person's usual place of residence is a key indicator for end-of-life care.
+The proportion of deaths that occur in a person's usual place of residence is a key indicator for end of life care.
 It is also a measure of joined-up working between services to ensure patient choice and access.

-The proportion of people dying at their usual place of residence (home, care home or religious establishment) has increased substantially over time, from 38% in 2008/09 to 47% in 2017/18.
+The proportion of people dying at their usual place of residence (home, care home or religious establishment) has increased substantially over time, from 35% in 2004 to 47% in 2018.
 Despite this, over half of deaths are still occurring elsewhere (for example, in hospitals and hospices), so more improvement is needed in this area.

 There is marked geographical variation in the proportion of people dying at their usual place of residence, although all regions show similar trends in improvement over time (data not shown).
-In 2017/18, London had the lowest proportion of people dying at their usual place of residence (39%) while the South West had the highest proportion (53%).
+In 2018, London had the lowest proportion of people dying at their usual place of residence (39%) while the South West had the highest proportion (54%).